DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 58 - 02.27.2025.md

 - Bless on Bonk, Friend, Veyllis, and Rin.
 - Trevor showed up.
 - Fork in the road: Moaning to the east, blood trail to the south, nothing to the west.
 - We go towards moaning and find a pile of bones.
+Adi beguns animating skeletons while others move ahead.
+- They get ambushed by a creepy looking undead thing.
+Another one crept up behind Pidlwick.

+**Note**: A human skeleton weighs about 10.5lbs.
+If I carry a sack with two skeletons, it'll weigh about 21lbs.
+- When not exploring, Adi's skeletons collapse into piles of bones and he stores them in sacks.